Why volunteer?

 What skills you need:

-• Passionate about making a difference and motivated.
+• Passionate and motivated about making a difference.

 • Professional approach.